> Prices from: £ 495.00 per person

 Wicklow Way Highlights

-- Spend time in Dublin, Ireland’s wonderful Capital situated on the River Liffey, with its many attractions
+- Spend time in Dublin, Ireland’s wonderful capital situated on the River Liffey

-- Soak up the incomparable Irish way of life in the villages and towns along the trail
+- Soak up the incomparable Irish way of life in historic villages and towns along the trail

 The Wicklow Way is comparatively low-level, which is perfect for walkers who want impressive scenery without the demanding legwork.
 The route traverses the modest Wicklow and Dublin Mountains, starting in Ireland’s charismatic capital, Dublin and finishing in Clonegal.
 Spanning 86 miles, the Wicklow Way combines wonderful vistas of rolling green hills with peat covered granite mountains, and natural beauty steeped in history and legend.
 This peaceful walk through lakes, mountains and glens, combined with the unhurried pace of life offers a revitalising and refreshing experience.